-With the exception of those cases being fought at a trial, this kind of case should not cost as much as a new car.
-Yet anyone looking for the "low bidder" in terms of fees should remember that, whatever else, you'll never get what you don't pay for, either.
+With the exception of those cases being fought at a trial, a DUI case should not cost as much as a new car.
+Legal fees should be commesurate with what you're going to get, and nobody should pay for a trial that won't take place.

 Cut-rate fees don't buy top-notch legal services.
 In the history of the world, no one has ever hired a bargain lawyer and gotten first-rate legal representation.
-Just as you can pay too much, you can pay too little.
+Anyone looking for the "low bidder" in terms of fees should remember that, whatever else, you'll never get what you don't pay for, either.

-What I charge and then I’ll talk about what I do for those Fees in the section entitled "What do you get for Your Money?"
-I’ve covered some of this in the section entitled "Fees and Results," as well.Fees for a First (1st) Offense Drunk Driving Case (Misdemeanor)
+Here, I'll list what we charge and then explain what we do for those Fees in the section entitled "What do you get for Your Money?"
+I’ve covered some of this in the section entitled "Fees and Results," as well:First (1st) Offense DUI case (Misdemeanor)

 Where there has been no accident causing serious injury to another person (those cases are felonies and are charged as Driving While Intoxicated Causing Serious Injury or Death) my Fee is $3800.
 The retainer requires $1800 down with the second half due prior to the conclusion of the case which is called the sentencing.

-Fees for a High BAC case (Misdemeanor)
+High BAC case (Misdemeanor)

 High BAC charges can only occur is a person has no prior DUI convictions within 7 years and his or her BAC result was .17 or higher.
-Fees in High BAC cases, often written as "OWI with BAC of .17 or greater" are $4000.
+Fees in High BAC cases, often written as "OWI with BAC of .17 or greater" are $4300.
 Sometimes, a person's BAC can be above .17 and he or she is not charged with the enhanced offense.
 This fee listed here only applies when the actual charge is High BAC

-Not involving a serious injury to another person, my Fee is $4200.
-The retainer requires $2100 down with the second half due prior to the conclusion of the case which is called the sentencing.Fees for A Third (3rd) Offense Drunk Driving Case (Felony)
+Not involving a serious injury to another person, my Fee is $4400.
+The retainer requires $2200 down with the second half due prior to the conclusion of the case which is called the sentencing.Third (3rd) Offense DUI case (Felony)